haquetarif/haquetarif.github.io/content/posts/Configuring-Ruby-on-Mac-Almost-Killed-Me.md

 But finally, it worked.
 And I've written this blog in .MD (markdown file).

-And you are seeing this via Jekyll.
+And you are seeing this via Jekyll (now in Hugo, that's another story for some other day).

 The lesson of the day is